tkus0002/ECE4078_Lab_2022/Week01-02/README.md

 3. Have an **empty** folder named "LiveDemo" ready at the Ubuntu home directory, ie. it is at ```~/LiveDemo/```.
 This folder should remain open at all time during marking (Does not apply to WSL2 users)

+4. **[ROBOT ONLY]** Please turn on your robot before the demonstrator comes to you.
+DO NOT connect to its hotspot yet

 #### Step 3:
 **During marking**
 1. When the demonstrator start to mark you, download your submitted zip file from Moodle and unzip its content to the "LiveDemo" folder